 Our Analysis and Test Results

 Trek Bikes is headquartered in Waterloo, Wisconsin, and their location in the upper mid-west means they probably know a thing or two about riding in cold and often snowy environments.
 They make a small line of fat bikes and the Farley 5 is their entry-level model that is offered at a very reasonable entry-level price.
 Aside from the asking price, the Farley 5 is relatively comparable in weight, geometry, and performance to the other fully rigid fat bike models in this review.
-Overall, we were impressed with the Farley which is hands down the best value in our test and the winner of our Best Buy Award.

 On the descents, the Farley 5 performs a lot like you might expect for a fully rigid bike.
 It is most at home on smooth snow or dirt trails where its lack of suspension feels efficient and is more of a benefit than a hindrance.
 Despite the bike's lack of suspension, the massive air volume of the 27.5" x 4.5" Bontrager Gnarwhal tires helps to absorb a significant amount of shock and smooths over small obstacles and trail chatter, especially when you run the tires at low pressure, we liked them around ten psi.
 The bike's short wheelbase and relatively short reach help to make it plenty maneuverable while the large contact patch and grippy tread of the tires offer seemingly endless grip when cornering.
 While this bike isn't as long as some of its competitors it still feels comfortable and planted at speed, mostly due to the girthy rubber.
 Testers rode this bike on both snow and dirt and were very impressed by its surprising lack of rolling resistance and solid cornering abilities.